 - 1. Report on the Company's activities - 2.
-Approval of the 2018/19 Annual Report - 3.
+Approval of the 2020/21 Annual Report - 3.
 Resolution on the appropriation of profit - 4.
-Resolution on remuneration of members of the Board of Directors - Proposals from the Board of Directors Approval of the revised Remuneration Policy - 5a.
-Approval of the revised Kernuheration Policy - 6.
-Election of members to the Board of Directors - 6a.
-Election of a chair of the Board of Directors

-6b.
-Election of other members to the Board of Directors

-- 7. Election of a company auditor - 7a.
-Re-election of PricewaterhouseCoopers Statsautoriseret Revisionspartnerselskab - 8.
-Authorization of the chairman of the Annual General Meeting
+Presentation of the Company's 2020/21 Remuneration Report for an advisory vote - 5.
+Resolution on remuneration of members of the Board of Directors - 6.
+Proposals from the Board of Directors6a.
+Approval of indemnification arrangements and related amendment of the Remuneration Policy - Election of members to the Board of Directors 7a.
+Election of a chair of the Board of Directors 7b.
+Election of other members to the Board of Directors - Election of a company auditor 8a.
+Re-election of PwC Statsautoriseret Revisionspartnerselskab - 9.
+Authorisation of the chair of the Annual General Meeting